 Cute Themes for a Pre-K Fashion Show

-While your preschooler isn't quite ready to join the ranks of Cindy Crawford or Heidi Klum, a pint-sized fashion show is a creative way to introduce new looks for a local kids' boutique, raise money for your child's school or support a community or church group 1.
-If you are in charge of, or are at least contributing to, a pre-k fashion show, there are an array of cute themes that are both imaginative and age appropriate 1.
+While your preschooler isn't quite ready to join the ranks of Cindy Crawford or Heidi Klum, a pint-sized fashion show is a creative and fun way to introduce new looks for a local kids' boutique, raise money for your child's school or support a community or church group.
+If you are in charge of, or are at least contributing to, a pre-k fashion show, there are an array of cute themes that are both imaginative and age appropriate.

-Throw a back-to-the future fashion show and create a futuristic theme, or really go back in time with a 1950s or 60s focus.
+Throw a back-to-the-future fashion show and create a futuristic theme, or really go back in time with a 1950s or 60s focus.
 Create a modern take on another era that's also kid-friendly.
 For example, have a happening hippie 1960s show that features cute bell bottom jeans and pint-sized tie-dye tees, or flowing flower-power dresses.
-If you want to try a futuristic-themed fashion show, opt for modern metallics, such as shiny silver or platinum, and a simplistic stream-lined look 1.
+If you want to try a futuristic-themed fashion show, opt for modern metallics, such as shiny silver or platinum, and a simplistic stream-lined look.

-Lions, tigers and bears -- oh my!
-Get cute and cuddly with an awesome animal fashion show that features your preschooler and her friends or classmates.
-Decorate the fashion show hall or room with posters of furry or feathered creatures, or line the runway with stuffed animals such as giraffes, lions or elephants.
-Choose fashions that have pictures of animals embroidered on them, or go with a wild animal-print theme.
+Lions, tigers and bears — oh my!
+Get cute and cuddly with an awesome animal fashion show that features your preschooler and his or her friends or classmates.
+Decorate the fashion show hall or room with posters and printables of furry or feathered creatures, or line the runway with stuffed animals such as giraffes, lions or elephants.
+Choose clothes that have pictures of animals embroidered on them, or go with a wild animal-print theme.
 If you opt for an animal-print theme, keep the clothes age appropriate.
 Go with something that is more along the lines of cute pink and purple zebra print leggings that are paired with a solid sweater, than a leopard-spotted body suit.

 - Jupiterimages/Photos.com/Getty Images